customer-dynamics/c3-amazon-connect/README.md

 ### 🏦 Credit Card & ACH Support

 Allow customers to pay with either their credit card or bank account.
-C3 for Amazon Connect supports both payment methods.
+C3 for Amazon Connect supports customer choice in the payment process.

 ### 👤 Self-Service Payments